misiektoja/spotify_monitor/docs/setup-and-first-run.md

 The wizard recommends importing the monitoring account's saved Firefox login.
 On macOS and Linux it can also import from Chrome, Brave or Chromium.
 Those three browsers require the optional `pycookiecheat` package.
 If it is missing, the wizard can install it in a local Python installation.

-Both wizards display the detected installation method plus the selected configuration and dotenv destinations before the first prompt.
-Both destinations are checked before the first question, so an unwritable path or a directory given by mistake is reported straight away rather than after you have answered everything.
-Each needs somewhere to put both files, so `--setup` and `--setup-scrobble-health` refuse `--config-file none` and `--env-file none`.
-They detect PyPI, a downloaded script, Docker or Docker Compose then print matching commands with paths formatted for the current operating system.
+Both wizards need writable configuration and `.env` files.
+Use `--config-file PATH` and `--env-file PATH` to choose their destinations.
+Setup does not accept `none` for either file.

-Container setup destinations must stay inside `/data`.
-That directory is the current host directory mounted into the temporary setup container, so files written there survive `--rm`.
-The wizard rejects paths such as `/tmp/spotify_monitor.conf` instead of printing a command for a different file.
+Container setup destinations must stay inside `/data`, which is the host directory mounted for setup.
+Files saved there remain on your computer after the container stops.

 After saving authentication, the wizard checks whether the monitoring account follows the target.
 It offers to follow the target only when needed and sends the follow request only after you confirm.

 For Docker or Docker Compose, choose **Import from Firefox after setup**.
 The wizard asks whether Docker runs on macOS, standard Linux, Linux with Snap, Linux with Flatpak, Windows PowerShell or Windows Command Prompt.
 It then prints the matching command to mount the signed-in host profile read-only once and save `SP_DC_COOKIE` in the host `.env` file.
 Windows commands use the Firefox profile under `%APPDATA%\Mozilla\Firefox`.
 Use [manual extraction](configuration.md#manual-cookie-extraction) only when that mount is unavailable.

-If the selected configuration contains `TARGET_USER_URI_ID`, running Spotify Monitor without a target starts that saved user.
-If no target is saved, an interactive no-argument run shows setup guidance and offers the setup wizard.
-Any other run without a target reports the missing target before it checks the `sp_dc` cookie, so the simpler problem is named first.
+With a saved target, running Spotify Monitor without a target starts monitoring that user.
+If no target is saved, an interactive no-argument run offers setup.

-If the selected `.env` file already contains a saved `SP_DC_COOKIE`, container setup offers to keep it.
-Otherwise Firefox import remains the default.
-Setup does not run Doctor while that import is pending.
-It finishes with the host-specific import command followed by the Doctor and monitoring commands.
+Container setup can keep a saved Spotify login.
+If you choose Firefox import instead, run the printed import command before the Doctor and monitoring commands.

 <a id="before-you-start"></a>
 ## Before you start